All updates and announcements related to COVID-19 can be found at: https://learn.uat.edu/novel-coronavirus-covid-19.

 Specific positions are established exceptions

 The UAT community consists of employees, faculty and staff, all of whom are expected to maintain a high standard of ethics, behavior and purpose.
 UAT employees are important and vital members of this community because they represent the University in all of their personal and public endeavors, both on and off campus.
 Employees carry the obligation to conduct themselves in a manner that is responsible, professional, ethical and beneficial to themselves and other members of the University community.
 These expectations hold true on campus and wherever they represent the University in any capacity.

 In addition to this code of conduct, employees are subject to general standards of conduct for employees, requirements made under the UAT employment agreement, and UAT’s policies and are expected to meet any professional standards of conduct or ethical requirements applicable to their department.

 Those acting on behalf of University of Advancing Technology, have a general duty to conduct themselves with honesty and trustworthiness, with efficiency and effectiveness, and to demonstrate accountability and compliance with state and federal laws, and Board policies and system procedures.

 Employees are obligated to avoid situations that involve a potential conflict of interest with University of Advancing Technology.
-If an employee feels that they are involved in a situation/decision (e.g. financial, familial, etc.) that may be a potential conflict of interest, they should work with their direct supervisor for resolution.
-If you have questions regarding these provisions, contact your supervisor or the Director of Organizational Development.
+If an employee feels that they are involved in a situation/decision (e.g. financial, familial, consensual relationships etc.) that may be a potential conflict of interest, they should work with their direct supervisor for resolution.
+Consensual relationships between employees at UAT need to be disclosed to Organizational Development before any conflicts could arise.
+If you have questions regarding these provisions, contact your supervisor or Organizational Development.
 A conflict exists when you: